SuffolkLITLab/docassemble-ALWeaver/README.md

 ## Developing Tests

 To write and run the tests, you'll need to set up your testing environment in Python.
+Be forewarned, as part of the requirements, you have to install the `docassemble` package, which is complex.
+If you have trouble downloading that package, take a look at the [installation instructions](https://docassemble.org/docs/installation.html) or post your question in the [Docassemble Slack channel](docassemble.slack.com).

 ### Set up a virtual environment